-In order to maintain both straight-line stability and the control to change direction while running at high speed, the Ninja H2 features a number of aerodynamic devices to ensure the front wheel has strong contact with the ground.
+In order to maintain both straight-line stability and the control to change direction while running at ultra-high speed, a number of aerodynamic devices ensure the front wheel has strong contact with the ground.

-\ Design of the upper cowl incorporates a chin spoiler.
+Design of the upper cowl incorporates a chin spoiler.
 This is not a cosmetic flourish; the downforce it creates contributes to high-speed stability.